mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 You ask it to lay out a plan for tackling the unknowns.

-Remember the earlier prompt about the creative writing assignment?
+Remember the earlier prompt about the creative writing assignment.

 > *“I want to give you the right prompt for a creative writing assignment for my students.
 I want to encourage originality, but give enough scaffolding for students who get stuck easily, but I’m not sure how much to specify or how open-ended to keep it...”*